Current

 Our partnerships have created a growing network of over 5,000 protected areas throughout Aotearoa.
 These covenants protect more than 190,000 ha of private land and play a key role as a refuge for some of New Zealand’s rarest and most endangered biodiversity and ecosystems.

 If this contracting opportunity sounds like you, we would love to hear from you!
-To apply please send your cover letter and CV to contracting@qeii.org.nz by 9am 7 December 2023.
+To apply, please send your cover letter and CV to contracting@qeii.org.nz by 9:00am Monday 14 April 2025.

 You must be legally entitled to work in New Zealand to apply.